jpsalvadorm63/react-briza/react_router/COURSE_02.md

 This is why understanding Route was so important.
-Nothing has changed from earlier to right now, but for some reason, your brain gets all worked up since we're rendering a Route outside of our main App component.
+Nothing has changed from earlier to right now, but for some reason, your brain gets all worked up since we're rendering a Route outside of our main Widget component.

 What's going on is when we go to `/topics`, the `Topic` component is rendered.
 Topics then renders a navbar and a new Route which will match for any of